The Black Adder (Blackadder): Analysis

 One of the most notable things about the pilot is Rowan Atkinson's performance as Edmund Blackadder, which is more akin to the character from the second series than the weaselly plotter from the first series.
 Richard Curtis is said to have thought the character should be more complex for the initial series, than the swaggering lead as seen in the pilot (and future episodes).
 Due to the limited budget of the episode, it lacks the location filming of the first series, being instead all shot on interior sets, again in a similar fashion to the second series onwards of Blackadder.

 In 2010, The Guardian reflected on this, noting that it was "an interesting example of getting it right first time":

-The episode has not been broadcast on television, nor is it available on DVD, although some scenes were featured in the 25th anniversary special Blackadder Rides Again.
+The pilot episode is not available on DVD nor had it, until June 2023, been broadcast on television, although some scenes were featured in the 25th anniversary special Blackadder Rides Again.
 However, various bootleg copies exist and footage is often seen online.
+It was shown for the first time on UK television on 15 June 2023 for the 40th Anniversary of the series on Gold.